fragarco/abasc/docs/en/abasc.md

 ### `EDIT line[-line]`

 **Command**.
 In Locomotive BASIC, this command allows editing a specific line of code.
-In BASC, it is ignored and has no effect during compilation.
+In ABASC, it is ignored and has no effect during compilation.

 ### `EI`